biobakery/metawibele/README.md

 	time = 60
 	```

-	* Customize parameter settings for annotations
+	* Customize parameter settings for annotations (optional, but you are required to specify your settings when you run MetaWIBELE for supervised prioritization):

 	```
 	[abundance]